University of California San Francisco

 Trainee Outcomes

-Upon completion of this program, trainees will have demonstrated proficiency in the
+Upon completion of this program, trainees will have demonstrated proficiency in the following key competencies:

 • Identification and prioritization of clinical questions and formulation of focused research questions